L4w1i3t/Alter-Ego-AI/README.md

 ## Contact

 For questions, suggestions, or contributions, please open an issue on the repository.
-Please note that I am a very busy person and may not always be immediately available, but I will do my best to respond and communicate.
+Please note that I am a very busy person and may not always be immediately available, but I will do my best to respond in a timely manner.

 ---